Encino Man: Plot

-During a school field trip to a natural history museum, Link gets upset realizing that the cavepeople he knew are all dead.
-Stoney and Dave console Link that he is not without friends in this time, causing the trio to make a pact.
-During Driver's ed, Link drives away in a car with Dave, Stoney, and Robyn in it, they stop at a dance club and Dave and Link are arrested.
-Dave, who has had enough of Link's shenanigans and upset that Robyn chooses to go to the prom with Link, tries to abandon him, and a fight between Dave and Stoney causes Link to come running back and separate the friends.
-Stoney and Dave reconcile.
+During a school field trip to the La Brea Tar Pits, Link grieves after realizing that the cavepeople he knew are all dead.
+Stoney and Dave reassure Link that he is not without friends.
+During a driver's ed lesson, Link drives away in a car with Dave, Stoney, and Robyn before stopping at a dance club.
+Dave and Link are arrested after the police follow them.

+Dismayed by the caveman's antics and Robyn's desire to go to the prom with Link, Dave tries to abandon him, but Stoney reprimands him, leading to a fight between the two.
+This causes Link to return and break up the fight, leading Dave to apologize.

-On prom night, Link is a hit at the party with Robyn as his date, while Dave stays in for the evening.
+On prom night, Link is a hit at the party with Robyn as his date, while Dave stays home.
 Matt breaks into Dave's bedroom and steals photographic evidence that Link is a caveman.
-As Dave and Stoney go after Matt and his friends, another earthquake happens.
-Matt uncovers the "freak" at the prom, but his plan backfires, as the information makes Link even more popular.
-Matt is left humiliated, Dave and Robyn make up, and the three boys lead the entire prom in an impromptu caveman-like dance with Infectious Grooves providing the music.
+As Dave and Stoney pursue Matt and his friends, another earthquake happens.
+Matt exposes Link as a caveman in an attempt to destroy Dave and his reputations, but the student body accepts Link's status.
+Matt is humiliated, Dave and Robyn make up, and the three boys lead the entire prom in an impromptu caveman-like dance with Infectious Grooves providing the music.

-After the prom, some of the students attend Dave's house for a pool party, where Dave and Robyn kiss.
-Meanwhile, Stoney and Link follow clues (similar to when they found him) ranging from breast prints on the slider and paint covering the walls.
-They follow the muddy footprints to the bathroom and discover a beautiful cavewoman in the bathtub, who turns out to be Link's partner from the beginning of the film.
-He joins her in the bathtub as Stoney cheers them on and embraces her happily.
+After the prom, some of the students visit Dave's house for a pool party, where Dave and Robyn kiss.
+Meanwhile, Stoney and Link discover breast prints on the slider and paint covering the walls of Dave's home.
+They follow muddy footprints to the bathroom and find Link's girlfriend, who also survived the earthquake during the ice age.
+He joins her in the bathtub and embraces her happily.
 She is also made to look like a modern human.